IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

   - Files
   - etc.

-- :doc:`metrics`: For query statisics about usage of a Dataverse installation.
+- :doc:`metrics`: For query statistics about usage of a Dataverse installation.
 - :doc:`sword`: For depositing data using a standards-based approach rather than the :doc:`native-api`.

 Please note that some APIs are only documented in other guides that are more suited to their audience: